hyundai-robotics/doc-hi6-operation/1-robot-system/2-basic-usage/2-power-off.md

 #### Vertical Articulated Robot Controller

-1. Press the &lt;Stop&gt; key on the teach pendant.
+1. Press the `[Stop]` key on the teach pendant.
 Then, the robot in operation will stop, and the stop lamp will be turned on.

 2. Press the emergency stop switch on the teach pendant.
 Then, the servo power to the robot motor will be cut off, and then the motor will be turned off.